aryansuryas/m-pro/README.md

 # mini-projects
-All Minor Projects With Code Availab
+All Minor Projects With Code Available